 7. In the Heart of the Sea (2015)

-Directed by Ron Howard this film focuses on the real-life incidents that inspired Melville’s classic literature ‘Moby Dick’.
+Directed by Ron Howard, this film focuses on the real-life incidents that inspired Melville’s classic literature ‘Moby Dick.’
 The film is in a flashback format as Melville interviews Thomas Nickerson the last survivor of the whaling ship Essex.
 The interview brings out the story of Pollard and Chase, the latter played by Chris Hemsworth.
-The tale goes on to describe their encounter with an albino sperm whale that causes them troubles and drives some stranded crew members to cannibalism.
-However, this gripping tale is one of coming to terms with the wildness of the sea and its refusal to be tamed and the shared bond if compassion and understanding between man and beast. the film also focuses on issues of human self-preservation and makes it one of the finest ship stories in film.
+The tale goes on to describe their encounter with an albino sperm whale that causes them trouble and drives some stranded crew members to cannibalism.
+However, this gripping tale is one of coming to terms with the wildness of the sea and its refusal to be tamed, and the shared bond of compassion and understanding between man and beast.
+The film also focuses on issues of human self-preservation and makes it one of the finest ship stories in film.

 Read More: Racing Movies